-You may experience feelings of extreme sadness which may affect your ability to return to work.
+You may experience feelings of extreme sadness, which may affect your ability to return to work.
 Check your policy language to see if mental disorders are part of the policy benefit.
-Postpartum depression is generally not considered a valid reason to extend short term disability.
+Many policies do not consider postpartum depression as a valid reason to extend short-term disability benefits.

 Returning to Work

-Your plans for returning to work do not impact benefit payments.
+Your plans for returning to work do not influence benefit payments.
 A choice to stay at home longer is unrelated to your medical condition.
-The same holds true for policy holders quitting their job after maternity leave, or facing job termination.
+The same holds true for policyholders quitting their job after maternity leave, or facing job termination.

 The policies are individually owned, meaning you can keep the policy in force if you separate permanently from your employer.
 That means that new mothers who quit work can keep coverage in force in case they plan to have another baby.
 Not every employer makes these plans available.